-Chances are, you’re breathing all wrong—and it’s making you tired and hurting your health.
+Are you breathing all wrong?
+It could be making you tired and hurting your health.
 Here’s the fix.

 Let’s try a little experiment.
 Stand with your side facing a mirror, and take a big, deep breath.
 What moved?
 Your chest or your stomach?
-Chances are, your chest.
+If you’re like most people, your chest.

 And that’s exactly why you need to incorporate breathing exercises into your daily routine.

 When you breathe “with your chest,” the muscles of the chest, back, and neck contract to draw air into the lungs.
 But when you breathe “with your stomach,” the diaphragm—a large muscle between your chest and digestive organs—contracts to accomplish the same thing but better.

 “The diaphragm is much stronger than the chest muscles and over two times as efficient at bringing air into the lungs,” explains Ray Casciari, M.D., a pulmonologist at St. Joseph Hospital in Orange, California.
 If your chest is the only thing moving with each breath, you’re only filling the very top of your lungs with the oxygen your body needs to survive and thrive.

 Research in the Primary Care Respiratory Journal shows that about one in 10 adults experiences hyperventilation (a.k.a. dysfunctional breathing).
 Marked by shallow, frequent chest breathing, it results in everything from pain and breathlessness to fatigue and unsteadiness.
 “As your body literally becomes oxygen-deprived, you may have to slow or sit down,” says Budd Coates, author of Running on Air: The Revolutionary Way to Run Better by Breathing Smarter.

 What’s more, chest breathing is linked to higher levels of anxiety, which increases blood pressure and other markers of heart disease, says Pennsylvania-based family medicine physician Rob Danoff, D.O.
 He has his older patients perform diaphragmatic breathing exercises both before bed and first thing in the morning.
 “Many older adults complain of trouble falling asleep,” he says.
 “Plus, heart attacks are most common—and tend to be the most serious—in the morning when stress hormones are at their highest.”